anwardote/bglobal-laravel-options/README.md

 - created_at
 - updated_at

-There is no interface available to add new settings.
-They are added by the developer directly in the database, since the Backpack CRUD field configuration is a bit complicated.
-See the field types and their configuration code on https://laravel-backpack.readme.io/docs
+There is no interface available to add new options.
+They are added by the developer directly in the database.

 ## Change log